In some instances, you may be able to get a discount on your council tax bill.

 - replacing tiles or repairing only part of the roof

 To claim this discount, fill in the online combined discount and exemption form.
-You’ll also need to send us evidence of any works, such as invoices or photographs.
+You’ll also need to send us evidence of any works.
+This includes invoices or photographs.
 You can upload these using the evidence attachment form.

-If you live in an annexe or self-contained flat (which is part of a main property) and you're related to the person who lives in the main house you can claim a 50% reduction in your council tax.
+If you live in an annexe or self contained flat and you're related to the person who lives in the main house you can claim a 50% reduction in your council tax.
+Please note this would need to be part of a main property.

 Apply for a severely mentally impaired discount

-For Council Tax purposes a person is considered as being severely mentally impaired if he or she has a severe impairment of intelligence and social functioning, however caused, which appears to be permanent.
+For Council Tax purposes a person who has a severe impairment of intelligence and social functioning.
+This is an illness which appears to be permanent.
 This can include people suffering from Alzheimer's disease, strokes and similar illnesses.

 To qualify for an SMI discount the person must be entitled to one of the below benefits: